ganjaggaann-cmd/whmcs-gateway-module/README.md

 5. Click **"Add merchant"** at the bottom of the form.
 6. Note down and securely store your **Merchant ID** and **Merchant Password** displayed on the following page.

+### Step 3: Enter Merchant ID and Password into WHMCS

+1. Return to your WHMCS Admin Area.

+2. Go to Addons → Apps & Integrations → Paykassa.

+3. Fill in the saved Merchant ID and Merchant Password into the respective fields and save your changes.

 Configuration is now complete.

 ## Contributing